The application for the Summer 2023 GSL internship is OPEN. Applications and recommendation forms are due February 6, 2023.

-The goal of the CIRES Summer Research Program is to give interested students a research experience at CU Boulder and the NOAA Global Systems Laboratory.
+The goal of the NOAA GSL CIRES Summer Research Program is to give interested students a research experience at the NOAA Global Systems Laboratory.
 Students with a variety of scientific and technical backgrounds can explore environmental or geosciences and learn more about how their skills can be applied to societal needs.

-Up to 11 students will be accepted into the Summer 2022 program.
+Up to 10 students will be accepted into the Summer 2023 program.
 Students will be paid to conduct environmental and geoscience research activities with CIRES and GSL scientists.
-Undergraduate interns will receive $750/week over 10 weeks (May 23-July 29th) and graduate student interns will receive $1500/week over 12 weeks (May 23-August 19) paid biweekly.
+Undergraduate interns will receive $750/week over 10 weeks (May 30-August 4) and graduate student interns will receive $1500/week over 10 weeks (May 30-August 4) paid biweekly.

 Students from rural colleges and from groups historically underrepresented in science are encouraged to apply.